darwinia-network/crab-docs/docs/builders/tools/openzeppelin/defender.md

 ---
 title: Defender
+sidebar_position: 2
-description:  Learn how to use OpenZeppelin Defender to manage smart contracts securely on Moonbeam, thanks to its Ethereum compatibility features
+description:  Learn how to use OpenZeppelin Defender to manage smart contracts securely on Pangolin, thanks to its Ethereum compatibility features
 ---

 # OpenZeppelin Defender

 ![OpenZeppelin Defender Banner](/images/openzeppelin/ozdefender-banner.png)

-## Introduction {: #introduction }
+## Introduction

 OpenZeppelin Defender is a web-based application that allows developers to perform and automate smart contract operations in a secure way.
 Defender offers different components: